pattan9955/tp/docs/UserGuide.md

     1. Keyword is case-insensitive.<br />
        e.g. Finding with keyword: "corn" will match with "COrN"

-    2. Any keyword must be contained in the name of the recipe.<br />
+    2. Any keyword must be contained in the name of the ingredient.<br />
        e.g. Finding with keyword: "corn" will match with "CoRN flour", "coRn FlakeS", "popcorn" but not "`" <br />
        e.g. Finding with keywords: "corn Chicken beef" will match "beef Chicken", "beef corn", etc. but not "beefcorn"